Cecile the Seal

 Reviewed by Wendy Tucker

 Emily St. John Mandel is a Canadian novelist and essayist now living in New York.
 She has written six novels and came to fame in 2014 with her post-pandemic, prize-winning novel Station 11, published and widely acclaimed well before the real COVID-19 pandemic hit the world.
 It has now been translated into thirty-three languages and made into a mini-series by HBO (available on Stan in Australia).
-Both the novel … Read more »
+Both … Read more »

 Black Cake